manisharigala/theom_programming_challenge/README.md

 - Any existing open source solutions can be leverage for indexing and searching text within documents.
 - Solution is to be deployed via Docker containers.
 - All search operations are case insensitive.
+- Results are displayed for partial match too.
 - Max. of 10 documents displayed after searching

 ## Design and Implementation